ChelovekHe/Volumetric-ConvNet-for-prostate-segmentation/README.md

 For installation, please follow the offical instructions of [Caffe](http://caffe.berkeleyvision.org/installation.html).

 ## Note
--We use HDF5layer to read data.
-You need to firstly generate the hdf5 data from original data type.
+- We use **HDF5DataLayer** to read data.
+You need to  generate the hdf5 data from original data type.